 4. IRON —

-I got anemia at 18 years old and since then been taking an iron supplement.
+I got anemia when I was 18 years old and since then been taking an iron supplement.
 I love Garden of Life’s Raw Iron, which contains 22mg of whole food iron and whole food vitamins C, B-12 and folate to support iron absorption and utilization.
 It is easy to digest and stomach-friendly (has live probiotics and enzymes!).

 5. GREENS POWDERS —